-- (c) Where footage is acquired from an interested party (such as a parent company), we must test whether the arrangement and fees charged are at arm's length. - (d) Applicants must provide information, such as arm's length quotes for a similar type of footage, to substantiate that the rates charged are at arm's length. - (e) In cases where bulk amounts of archival footage are used from the one source (generally, more than three minutes), a sliding scale of rates is expected to be applied. - (f) There are some limits on the amount of production expenditure that may be claimed as QAPE incurred in acquiring copyright in a pre-existing work (see section 376-150(3) of the ITAA).
-Further, a project which reuses a significant amount of footage from a previous project (for example, in a 'best of' episode of a series), may not be eligible for the Producer Offset on the basis that it does not meet the relevant format or other requirements.
+- (c) Where footage is acquired from an interested party (such as a parent company), we must test whether the arrangement and fees charged are at arm's length. - (d) Applicants must provide information, such as arm's length quotes for a similar type of footage, to substantiate that the rates charged are at arm's length. - (e) In cases where bulk amounts of archival footage are used from the one source (generally, more than three minutes), a sliding scale of rates is expected to be applied. - (f) A project which reuses a significant amount of footage from a previous project (for example, in a 'best of' episode of a series), may not be eligible for the Producer Offset on the basis that it does not meet the relevant format or other requirements.